Business Content Management manages the content of a website.

 A CMS is a tool that allows an editor to create, classify and publish any information on a web page.
 Generally, CMS works against a database, so the editor updates a database, including new information or editing the existing one.
 Currently, most of the pages we visit are published under a CMS.

 Enterprise Content Management allows us to maintain the content in an agile way and at the same time allows anyone to dedicate themselves to this task, regardless of their technical knowledge.
 Of all the content management systems, WordPress stands out, undoubtedly the most popular and widespread today.

 Why use a CMS

 There are many reasons why it is essential to use a CMS, but we can mainly divide them into two parts:

-From the developer's point of view, a CMS can save a lot of work on creating a website. since many of the repetitive tasks required in each site are already implemented when the CMS is installed.
-In this way, the professional does not have to worry about doing things like administration panels, building secure access so that users can enter with their password, allowing visitors to leave their comments on the site.
+From the developer's point of view, a CMS can save a lot of work on creating a website since many of the repetitive tasks required in each site are already implemented when the CMS is installed.
+In this way, the professional does not have to worry about doing things like administration panels, building secure access so that users can enter with their password, or allowing visitors to leave their comments on the site.

 At the same time, the CMS incorporates multiple ready-made layouts that can be installed and help create nice looking sites without too much effort.
-The designs are interchangeable, and in a few minutes, a site can change radically just by replacing the template.
+The designs are interchangeable, and within a few minutes, a site can change radically just by replacing the template.